-The District's net position decreased during the most recent fiscal year.
-The majority of the decrease represents the extent to which the cost of operations and depreciation expense exceeded ongoing program revenues.
+The District's net position increased during the most recent fiscal year.
+The majority of the increase represents a one-time contribution received by the District to set up a permanent fund.

 Key elements of the change in net position are reflected in the following table: